tomaszpaluch/IMDBApp/README.md

 - Make sure your code is testable
 - README explaining how to run the project
 - Extra tasks:
     - Unit tests
     - UI tests
     - Save Search Screen results in permanent storage

 ## required tasks:
 - Popular Movies screen: It will be the first screen with a list of popular movies with pagination.
 From this screen the user can perform Search and toggle filtering of favourite movies.
 Show these fields:
     - title
     - posterImage(poster_path)
 - Search: When user types search is automatically performed.
 Show these fields:
     - title
     - posterImage(poster_path)
 - Movie Details screen: When user clicks on the movie item on the Popular Movies screen or in the Search, app should open Movie Details screen should consist of:
     - data already loaded on the previous screen (title, posterImage).
 Don't download it again on the details screen.
- - Additional data loaded with two concurrent network requests:
+    - additional data loaded with two concurrent network requests:
         - overview & release date
         - tappable label showing list of languages (spoken languages).
 After tapping thr label, a full list of languages should be displayed modally.
         - button to favourite / unfavourite the movie

 ## requirements
 In order to compile and run this app you need to have a Mac running Mac OS Sequoia with Xcode 16.